aemami1/home/content/group/_index.md

 ## 2. Reasoning and Benchmarking of AI Systems

-We're looking to test and push the boundaries of reasoning capabilities of AI systems.
+We're looking to test, harness, and push the boundaries of reasoning capabilities of AI systems.
+At the same time, we believe in this artificial "intelligence" as more of a *means* than an *end*.
+AI applied towards diversifying storytelling education, multilingual/multicultural representation, and precise language understanding are example of some of these means!

-{{< figure src="/uploads/winovis.jpg" caption="A representative output from Stable Diffusion 2.0 on a WINOVIS instance.
-The Diffusion Attentive Attribution Maps (DAAM) clarify the model's focus for different terms and the correctness of its interpretation: correctly identifying 'bee' and 'flower' but erroneously associating 'it' with the bee instead of the flower.
-[Read more about this study](/publication/park-2024-winovis/)." >}}

 {{< figure src="/uploads/evograd.png" caption="Interface of EvoGrad at [https://www.evograd.com/](https://evograd.com).
 [Read more about this study](/publication/sun-2024-evo/)." >}}